 MATH141, 142, 215, 240, 355, 475; STAT285, 340 and one additional course chosen in consultation with a Mathematics Department advisor from MATH286, 426.
 This major is available only to those who are obtaining elementary or secondary teacher certification.
+A major field test in mathematics is required during the senior year.

-Cognate Course: CPTR125.
+Cognate Course: CPTR125